-This information is based on technical data that E. I. du Pont de Nemours and Company and its affiliates ("DuPont") believe to be reliable, and is intended for use by persons having technical skill and at their own discretion and risk.
+This information is based on technical data that DuPont Specialty Products USA, LLC and its affiliates ("DuPont") believe to be reliable, and is intended for use by persons having technical skill and at their own discretion and risk.
 DuPont cannot and does not warrant that this information is absolutely current or accurate, although every effort is made to ensure that it is kept as current and accurate as possible.
 Because conditions of use are outside DuPont's control, DuPont makes no representations or warranties, express or implied, with respect to the information, or any part thereof, including any warranties of title, non-infringement of copyright or patent rights of others, merchantability, or fitness or suitability for any purpose and assumes no liability or responsibility for the accuracy, completeness, or usefulness of any information.
 This information should not be relied upon to create specifications, designs, or installation guidelines.
-The persons responsible for the use and handling of the product are responsible for ensuring the design, fabrication, or installation work without proper training or without the proper personal protection equipment.
+The persons responsible for the use and handling of the product are responsible for ensuring the design, fabrication, or installation methods and process present no health or safety hazards.
+Do not attempt to perform specification, design, fabrication, or installation work without proper training or without the proper personal protection equipment.
 Nothing herein is to be taken as a license to operate under or a recommendation to infringe any patents.
-DuPont shall have no liability for the use of or results obtained from such information of this product with any other product(s), and (i) special, direct, indirect or consequential damages, including claims relating to the specification, design, fabrication, or combination of this product with any other product(s), and (i) special, direct, indirect or consequential datages.
-The use of or nesults obtained from such information of this product with any other product(s), and (i) special, direct, indirect or consequential damages, including claims relating to the specification, design, fabrication, or combination of this product with any other product(s), and (ii) special, direct, indirect or consequential damages.
-TouPont reserves the right to make c
+DuPont shall have no liability for the use of or results obtained from such information, whether or not based on DuPont's negligence.
+DuPont shall not be liable for (i) any damages, including claims relating to the specification, design, fabrication, installation, or combination of this product with any other product(s), and (ii) special, direct, indirect or consequential damages.
+DuPont reserves the right to make changes to this information and to this disclaimer.
+DuPont encourages you to review this information and this disclaimer periodically for any updates or changes.
+Your continued access or use of this information shall be deemed your acceptance of this disclaimer and any changes and the reasonableness of these standards for notice of changes.